World's 50 best foods

 20. Arepas, Venezuela

-A corn-dough patty that provides a savory canvas onto which you can paint any number of delicious toppings: cheese, shredded chicken, crisped pork skin, perico, beef, tomato, avocado ... it's the most beautiful thing to come out of Venezuela since all those Miss Universe winners.
+A corn-dough patty that provides a savory canvas onto which you can paint any number of delicious toppings: cheese, shredded chicken, crisped pork skin, perico, beef, tomato, avocado.

 It's as if sunny Sunday afternoons were created just for sizzlers.